nadavmatalon/chitter/README.md

 at [Makers Mcademy](http://www.makersacademy.com/).

-Later on parts of the app were re-written (mainly the front-side) to give it a nicer look and a toggle button was added which enables to display peep list either according to the date of posting or the author's name.
+Later on parts of the app were re-written (mainly the front-side) to give it a nicer look, and a toggle-button was added which enables to display the list of peeps either according to the date of posting or the author's name.

 In a nutshell, the guidlines for building the app were: